peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 ## Authors

-Add route handlers for the following HTTP requests and send back the associated HTTP response.
+Add route middleware to handle the following HTTP requests and send back the associated HTTP response.
 The information in both the request body and the response body use the `application/json` content type.

 | Request Method | Request URL        | Request Body                                                          | Response Status | Response Body                                                               |
 |----------------|--------------------|-----------------------------------------------------------------------|-----------------|-----------------------------------------------------------------------------|